rohjs/TIL/VueJS/vue-js.md

 * el: _String,_ Tells Vue what element in the HTML file will be affected to the Vue instance that I am creating.
 * data: _Object,_ Data that is used in HTML template || inside the Vue instance
+* computed: _Object,_ Dependent properties, only executed when it is relevant
 * methods: _Object,_ Methods that is used in HTML template || inside the Vue instance